 Three days!
 I might as well be five years old with how utterly excited I am for Christmas, especially this year.
-I think this is the first year where I will be able to experience the joy and amazement of Christmas through a child’s eyes.
-I can’t wait to watch Jonathan run out of his room in his adorable gingerbread man pajamas and see the packages that have materialized under the tree overnight (we haven’t put any out yet).
+This is the first year where I will be able to experience the joy and amazement of Christmas through a child’s eyes.
+And I can’t wait to watch Jonathan run out of his room in his adorable gingerbread man pajamas and see the packages that have materialized under the tree overnight (we haven’t put any out yet).

 Also, I’m pretty excited to have new toys to play with.
 Not ashamed to admit it.